Soppe/RV32IToREBEL/README.md

 export RISCV_TOOLCHAIN_INSTALL=${RISCV_TOOLCHAIN}/installed     // Dir for all installed toolchain-related binaries and programs
 ```

 The PATH variable need to be updated before initiating installation.
+Add the following to the same file as you added the above lines.

 ```
 export PATH="${RISCV_TOOLCHAIN_INSTALL}/bin:$PATH"